antzkr/LUKS-Mount-Bash-Function/README.md

 # PURPOSE

 Simple bash function to quickly mount and unmount LUKS images from the command line.
 Typing a single line in the terminal finds available LUKS containers and mounts to your specified destination directory.
-Key files are supported.
+Keyfiles are supported.

 The purpose is to make mounting and unmounting LUKS containers more convenient, without typing the long flags and options after each cryptsetup command.